Code of Conduct for Educational Loans

 - The borrower is ineligible for additional funding

-- The borrower has exhausted the limits of his or her eligibility for Title IV loans (Federal Perkins, Stafford, and, as applicable, parent or Grad PLUS)
+- The borrower has exhausted the limits of his or her eligibility for Title IV loans (Federal Perkins, Direct Subsidized and Unsubsidized, and, as applicable, parent or Grad PLUS)

 - Serving on or otherwise participating as a member of an advisory council for a lender, lender affiliate, lender servicer, or guarantor.

-- Accepting from a lender or its affiliate any fee, payment, or other financial benefit as compensation for any type of consulting arrangement or other contract to provide services to or on behalf of the lender relating to education loans.
+- Accepting from a lender or its affiliate any fee, payment or other financial benefit as compensation for any type of consulting arrangement or other contract to provide services to or on behalf of the lender relating to educational loans.

 - Requesting or accepting fees, competitive rates, or other benefits in exchange for a specified amount of loan activity, or exchange for endorsing a lender or the lender’s loan products.

 - Entering into any revenue sharing arrangement with a lender.